ADULT NURSING

 Nursing Practice - Part 2

-This module will be delivered in part 2 of the BSc (Hons) nursing programme.
-The module will prepare you for your practice placements that run across part 2 of the programme and provides skills support to the theory units delivered in parallel.
-The module s focus is the development of professional values and the delivery of safe, holistic compassionate care.
+This module will prepare you for your practice placements and practice-based learning that runs across part 2 of the programme and provides skills support to the theory units delivered in parallel.
+The module's focus is the development of professional values and the delivery of safe, holistic compassionate care.
 This module defines the skills and proficiencies student nurses require by the end of Part 2 as outlined in the Practice Assessment Document (PAD Part 2), prior to moving onto Part 3.

 Person-Centred Care